Our Guide to Burning Logs Effectively

 We are a professional, but friendly log supplier for residential and commercial customers throughout the South East of England.

-We have an extensive range of fire lighting products, hardwood logs and kiln dried logs which are ready to use in all firepits, chimeneas, pizza ovens and BBQs.
+We have an extensive range of fire lighting products, hardwood logs and kiln dried logs for burning which are ready to use in all firepits, chimeneas, pizza ovens and BBQs.
 However, a lot of people are not sure what log they should order and then how to effectively light a fire.

 Our guide will detail our two types of logs and how you can start a log fire effectively.
 We will also provide important information on fire and chimney safety and burning wood and coal together.
 If you require additional information or have any questions, visit our FAQs or give us a call on 07967 202 016.